HaleOIC/CS61C/README.md

-# computer-organization
+# UCB CS61C
 This repository has contained some files and codes for the computer organization, as a supplement to CSAPP.

 why is that?

 In my opinion, the CSAPP is a total introduction to the computer,but it does not contain all the thing.

-The textbook<计算机组成与设计：硬件/软件接口Mips版> can give a better understanding of  the whole computer organization, which makes sense to my following learning about the computer architech.
+The textbook<计算机组成与设计：硬件/软件接口Mips版> can give a better understanding of  the whole computer organization, which makes sense to my following learning about the computer architechture.

 While the course website is https://inst.eecs.berkeley.edu/~cs61c/sp15/#Staff

-For my major, more complements is about the embeded machine,so some notes and codes are in the `./HUST`, which is about `IO interval`,`interrupt technology`and`DMA technology `